swaroopg92/penpa-edit/README.md

 3. How to use it?
 	1. Create a Puzzle in "Edit: Problem" mode using the guide provided in Step 2.
 	2. Select "Solution Mode" and fill in the solution (Grey shading, Green numbering, Green loop, Green edge).
-	3. click on Share -> Extra Options -> puzzle_output_file.
+	3. click on Share -> URL with answer check / Extra options -> puzzle_output_file.
 	4. In the "Header" area, type the puzzle type you are creating.
-	5. click on "GMPUzzle output" button.
+	5. click on "GMPuzzle output" button.
 	6. Specify your required filename and click "Download" button.
 		* Template: [Constructor Initials]-[SubmissionID]-[Genre]-[ShortTitle].txt
 		* Example: SG-012-kurottu-pairs.txt